shanepeckham/AKS_Security/README.md

 # Additional resource for security
-•• Kube-Bench open source tool- CIS benchmark testing - https://github.com/aquasecurity/kube-bench .
+* Kube-Bench open source tool- CIS benchmark testing - https://github.com/aquasecurity/kube-bench .
 This will raise issues and remediations
-•• Kube-Hunter - penetration testing tool to be run by the security team.
+* Kube-Hunter - penetration testing tool to be run by the security team.
 Identify key security risks at the cluster level.
 In private beta and will be a free tool
-•• Aqua Microscanner - https://github.com/aquasecurity/microscanner to assess security of image at build time.
+* [Aqua Microscanner](https://github.com/aquasecurity/microscanner) to assess security of image at build time.
 Can be run on developer workstation prior to upload to regstry
-•• Using Kured, an open-source reboot daemon for Kubernetes.
+* Using Kured, an open-source reboot daemon for Kubernetes.
 Kured runs as a DaemonSet and monitors each node for the presence of a file indicating that a reboot is required.
 It then orchestrates those reboots across the cluster, following the same cordon and drain process described earlier. - https://github.com/weaveworks/kured